Pfizer

 Pharmacodynamics

-the study of the biochemical, physiologic, and molecular effects of drugs on the body.
+The study of the biochemical, physiologic, and molecular effects of drugs on the body.

 Pharmacokinetic studies

 Studies that examine the relationship between dose, plasma concentrations, and therapeutic or toxic effects.
-Pharmacokinetic factors include absorption, distribution, and elimination.
+Pharmacokinetic factors include absorption, distribution, metabolism, and elimination.

 Pharmacovigilance